20 Difference between Light Microscope and Electron Microscope (With Table)

 So, what is the main difference between light microscope and electron microscope?
 The former is has a lower magnification while the latter has a higher magnification and resolution.

+Both microscopes use radiations to form a detailed image of an object that a human eye cannot see using naked eyes.
+These instruments are used at both the high school and university levels.
 This article provides detailed differences between light and electron microscope in a tabular form.
 Take the time to read through it and learn more about their similarities.

 Basic Terms Light Microscope Electron Microscope